edo98811/metabolon_summarized_experiment/README.md

 # Introduction

-This is a package used to create reports,
+This is a package used as interface from standard bioinformatics pipelines to the metabolon software

 # Installation